seatable/seatable-admin-docs/docs/installation-rework/components/onlyoffice.md

 #### 4. Download onlyoffice and restart

-OnlyOffice is now configured and office documents can be directly edited from within SeaTable after a restart of the SeaTable service.
+One more step is necessary to download the OnlyOffice container and restart the SeaTable service.

 ```bash
 cd /opt/seatable-compose